Coronavirus: Help & Support for the Self-Employed

 HMRC dedicated Covid-19 helpline 0800 024 1222 – (*please note that this is new number as of 30/03) to help self-employed individuals in financial distress and with outstanding tax liabilities.
 The helpline is open from 8am – 4pm, Mon-Fri only.

 Further information on the helpline can be found here

-Self-employed income support scheme – details that we have so far can be found here.
+Self-employed income support scheme – details of the extension of the scheme to 31 March 2021 can be found here.
 We’ve also created a simple calculator to help you find out how much you might be able to claim…

 Universal credit – since the self-employed scheme is being implemented in June, the universal credit system can be accessed in the meantime.
 Click here to find out more

 Coronavirus Business Interruption Loan Scheme (CBILS) – this is now open for applications for self-employed individuals.
 More information can be found here.

 - VAT– there will be an automatic offer to defer VAT payments during the period 20 March to 30 June, with the taxpayer given until the end of the 2020/21 tax year to settle liabilities accumulated during the deferral period.
 Find more details here.